liming-ai/Weakly-Suppervised-Action-Detection-A-Conclusion/README.md

 3. for each hard bg, the positive sample is from easy bg, the negative sample is from easy action
 ![image](https://user-images.githubusercontent.com/73068772/113235013-f53bef80-92d4-11eb-9742-d24159d64b2d.png)
 ![image](https://user-images.githubusercontent.com/73068772/113235044-fe2cc100-92d4-11eb-891c-071e0d1aa254.png)

-3. for each hard bg, the positive sample is from easy bg, the negative sample is from easy action